Skip to main content

 • first year:

-• to have obtained at least 5 points in the 2nd year of Bachillerato, or the corresponding entrance test or course.
-If accessing from an intermediate level training cycle, the final grade of the cycle will be taken into account;
+• a minimum grade of 5 points in the 2nd year of Bachillerato, test or entrance course.
+If accessing from an intermediate level training cycle, the final grade of the cycle is taken;

 • not be repeating the current level;